 “Someone in the movement said, ‘It’s not about learned helplessness, it’s about learned hopefulness,’ ” she says.
 “And I think there’s a lot of truth to that.
 There’s a kind of resilience that allows you to think, I can manage this.
 He keeps saying he’ll change, and he is changing, he’s gotten a little better.
 So the hope keeps you in it.”Larissa MacFarquhar, The Radical Transformations of a Battered Women’s Shelter on The New Yorker

 We stay in shitty relationships, toxic friendships, jobs that aren’t right for us because of the deceitful nature of the present.
-Because of our optimistic, glass half-full attitude.
+Because of our optimistic, glass-half-full attitude.

 “When you look at someone through rose-colored glasses, all the red flags just look like flags.”
 From The New Yorker to Bojack Horseman real quick, from “happily in love” to “how did I miss all of this?!?!?” real quick.

 Time apart shows you whether you’re coming from a place of learned hopefulness or not.
-It helps you take off those rose colored glasses.
-Lack of common sense doesn’t look good on anyone.
+It helps you take off those rose-colored glasses.

 I’m all for living in the present.
 Hell, I meditate every day to make sure I live in the present as much as possible.
 No matter what we want to believe, we can’t change what’s real.

-Anything is manageable if it isn’t forever.
+Anything is manageable if it doesn’t last forever.
 But what if it is forever?
 What if you’re only living in the present with the hope that the future will bring something better, something different?
 What if you want to live a life that isn’t just manageable?